 - Beginning with the longer side of the rectangle, tightly roll up the dough into a log.
 Lightly flour the dough as you go to help if it gets a bit sticky.
 Make sure to seal the roll by pinching the edges together.
 Then, flip the dough over so the pinched seal is facing down.

 - Once the dough is rolled, trim the ends and discard.
 Cut the remaining dough into 10 evenly sized rolls using a very sharp knife.
 Place into an 10-inch skillet or cake pan and cover with plastic wrap or a similar material.
-Leave in the fridge overnight (6-18 hours) or in a warm place for 1 hour before baking.
+Leave in the fridge overnight (6-18 hours) or at room temperature for 1 hour before baking.

 Baking the Buns